adobe/aio-cli-plugin-app/README.md

   -v, --verbose                        Verbose output

-  -w, --workspace=workspace            Specify the Adobe Developer Console Workspace name to import the configuration
+  -w, --workspace=workspace            Specify the Adobe Developer Console Workspace name or Workspace id to import the
-                                       from
+                                       configuration from

   -w, --workspace-name=workspace-name  [DEPRECATED]: please use --workspace instead